-Florida state Senator apologizes for using the n-word in front of black lawmakers
+Florida state senator resigns over racial slurs in front of black lawmakers

 He also apologized to Gibson for calling her a "bitch" during his tirade.

-But the contrition may be too little too late for the embattled senator.
+But the contrition may be too little, too late for the embattled lawmaker.

-"His use of horrific racist and sexist slurs towards his colleagues is disgusting, unacceptable and has no place in our democracy or our society.:
+The Florida Democratic Party is demanding his immediate resignation: "His use of horrific racist and sexist slurs towards his colleagues is disgusting, unacceptable and has no place in our democracy or our society."

-The Senate President Joe Negron called Artiles remarks appalling.
+Negron called Artiles' remarks appalling.

 "Racial slurs and profane, sexist insults have no place in conversation between Senators and will not be tolerated while I am serving as Senate President."